-Through the delivery of high quality, evidence-based and age-appropriate RSE, Relationship and Health Education, Wyvern Academy working in collaboration with the Trust aims to help prepare students for the onset of puberty, give them an understanding of sexual development and the importance of health and hygiene, create a positive culture in relation to sexuality and relationships and to ensure students know how and when to ask for help and where to access support.
-By the end of their education Wyvern Academy working in collaboration with the Trust hopes students will have developed resilience and feelings of self-respect, confidence and empathy in preparation for the responsibilities and experiences of adult life.
+Through the delivery of high quality, evidence-based and age-appropriate RSE, Relationship and Health Education, Wyvern Academy aims to help prepare students for the onset of puberty, give them an understanding of sexual development and the importance of health and hygiene, create a positive culture in relation to sexuality and relationships and to ensure students know how and when to ask for help and where to access support.
+By the end of their education Wyvern Academy hopes students will have developed resilience and feelings of self-respect, confidence and empathy in preparation for the responsibilities and experiences of adult life.